-- C13.8.1 Students admitted onto an Honours degree (top-up) should already have 120 credit points at HE Level 4 and 120 credit points at HE Level 5. - C13.8.2 The institution awards these credit points where a student has achieved the following profile: - Achieved the requirements for level progression from Level 4 to Level 5 and from Level 5 to Level 6 or has been admitted directly to Level 6 - Pursued a programme of study of 60 credit points at Level 6 or above - Satisfied the submission and attainment requirements for each module of study. - Achieved the overall learning outcomes for Level 6 by attaining or exceeding the following requirements: - Achieved a minimum of 40% or more in modules equivalent to 120 credit points at Level 6 - Achieved a minimum of 30% in each assessment component of each module - Achieved an overall average of 40% or more across all modules studied at this level.
-Have submitted work for all components of assessment.
+- C13.8.1 Students admitted onto an Honours degree (top-up) should already have 120 credit points at HE Level 4 and 120 credit points at HE Level 5. - C13.8.2 The institution awards these credit points where a student has achieved the following profile: - Pursued a programme of study of 120 credit points at Level 6. - Satisfied the submission and attainment requirements for each module of study. - Achieved the overall learning outcomes for Level 6 by attaining or exceeding the following requirements: - Achieved a minimum of 40% or more in modules equivalent to 120 credit points at Level 6. - Achieved a minimum of 30% in each assessment component of each module. - Achieved an overall average of 40% or more across all modules studied at this level.